Skip to content

 Ben More Coigach (Beinn Mhor na Coigich) — common questions

 Ben More Coigach (Beinn Mhor na Coigich) is rated 4/5 (challenging) on the OutdoorSCOT scale.
 The standard route covers about 14km with 609m of ascent and takes most walkers 4-7 hours.
-Terrain: Boggy approach, then a long pull on rocky terraces and sandstone slabs.
+Underfoot: Boggy approach, then a long pull on rocky terraces and sandstone slabs.

 Where do I park for Ben More Coigach (Beinn Mhor na Coigich)?